kudobuilder/kudo/docs/cli.md

 ### Get the Status of an Instance

-(Or how to look up your instance status)

-Now that we know the available instances we can get the current status of all plans to an particular instance.
+Now that we have a list of available instances, we can get the current status of all plans for an particular instance.
 The command for this is:

 `kubectl kudo plan status --instance=<instanceName> --kubeconfig=<$HOME/.kube/config>`

-*Note: The `--instance` flag is mandatory and **not optional**.*
+*Note: The `--instance` flag is **mandatory**.*

 ```bash
 $ kubectl kudo plan status --instance=up